-8. That third election official shall remove the ballot from the face down envelope and deposit the ballot in the ballot box or tabulator.
+- 1. One official will open the inside envelope, turn the certificate side face down and, - 2.
+Hands the certificate envelope face down to a second election official. - 3.
+That second election official shall remove the ballot from the face down envelope and deposit the ballot in the ballot box or tabulator.